jameshughes89/cs101/site/topics/testing/unittest.rst

     * We make use of ``assertEqual``, which is a method referenced by the ``self`` reference variable

         * Although we did not write this method, we inherit it from ``unittest.TestCase``
-        * We used ``assertEqual`` here, but there are many other methods for various types of tests
+        * We used ``assertEqual`` here, but there are many other methods for various types of tests, some of which will be covered here

     * The method provides a simple mechanism for setup code to be grouped with the test itself